renaissance-publishing/renaissance/content/chapters/11-combat.md

 ### Maneuvers

 A **maneuver** is like an attack, but it doesn't deal *damage*; instead, if the attacker succeeds, it has some other effect.
-Each maneuver will list the type of action required, the check, and the resuts.
+Each maneuver will list the type of action required, the check, and the results.

 The following list is by no means exhaustive; players and GMs should feel free to devise and attempt new during play.